deephyper.hpo.ExperimentalDesignSearch#

 None

-.design (str, optional) – Experimental design to use.
-Defaults to
+.design (str, optional) – Experimental design to use, it can be one of: -

 "random"